D-Rekk/Obsidian-vault/Programming/React/NextJS/NextJS backend.md

 ```
 ---
 ### client-side fetching
 In the **client components** the official documentation suggests to use *SWR* or *React Query* to handle the data fetching.
-Yet React introduced a way to accept async hooks inside components: it's the `use` hook built conceptually like await, but without type errors.
+Yet React introduced a way to accept async functions inside components: it's the `use` hook built conceptually like await, but without type errors.
 ```TS
 "use client"
 const getPosts = async (): Promise<Post[]> => {